nextflow-io/nextflow/docs/cli.md

 # Command line

-Nextflow provides a robust command line interface for the management and execution pipelines.
+Nextflow provides a robust command line interface (CLI) for the management and execution pipelines.

 Simply run `nextflow` with no options or `nextflow -h` to see the list of available top-level options and commands.
-Refer to the {ref}`cli-reference` for the full list of subcommands and examples for each.
+See {ref}`cli-reference` for the full list of subcommands with examples.

 :::{note}
 Nextflow options use a single dash prefix, e.g. `-foo`.
 Do not confuse with double dash notation, e.g. `--foo`, which is instead used for {ref}`Pipeline parameters <cli-params>`.